-Notes -
+- Notes

-- 1. To test multiple system CSE clusters, you will need a DIRMUSER user ID on a second and third system (if one exists) in the cluster. - 2.
-Starting with step 11 on page 243, this procedure will have you make updates to the source directory and verify these changes took effect.
-To do this the RUNMODE= entry within an override file to the CONFIG DATADVH file (on the 6VMDIR10 41F minidisk) must be set to operational. - 1.
-Log on to the DIRMSAT server. - 2.
-If the DIRMSAT server is currently running, it must be shutdown.
+- 1. Log on the satellite server on a system within the cluster where the DIRMAINT server is not running. - If you are testing in a CSE cluster, you should have already defined a DIRMSAT server.
+(For more information on defining a DIRMSAT server, see "Directory Statements for the DIRMSAT Virtual Machine" on page 18 and "Step 1.
+Define a Satellite Service Machine to DIRMAINT" on page 67.) - If you are testing in an SSI cluster, the satellite servers are already defined for you.
+A satellite server named DIRMSAT is defined for the member system in slot 1 in the SSI cluster, as identified by the CP QUERY SSI command.
+Satellite servers named DIRMSAT2, DIRMSAT3, and DIRMSAT4 are defined for the member system in slots 2, 3 and 4, respectively. - 2.
+Starting with step 12 on page 252, this procedure will have you make updates to the source directory and verify these changes took effect.
+To do this the RUNMODE= entry within an override file to the CONFIG DATADVH file (on the 6VMDIR20 41F minidisk) must be set to operational. - 1.
+Log on to the DIRMSAT server.
+See note 1 above.

+2. If the DIRMSAT server is currently running, it must be shutdown.